tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 If the transition succeeds, the peer is set to the `connected` state as an *outgoing* peer.
-The peer `LastConnected` time is set and, if the peer was `Inactive`, it becomes active.
-Moreover,  the dialed address's `LastDialSuccess` time is set, and its `DialFailures` counter is reset.
+The peer `LastConnected` time is set, the dialed address's `LastDialSuccess` time is set, and its `DialFailures` counter is reset.

+> If the peer is `Inactive`, it is set as active.
+> This action has not effect apart from producing metrics.

 #### Errors

 The transition fails if:

-- node accepted itself
+- node dialed itself
 - peer is already in `connected` state
 - node is connected to enough peers, and eviction is not possible

 Errors are also returned if:

 - dialed peer was removed from the peer store
-- peer information is invalid
+- the peer information is invalid
 - unable to save peer state in the store

 Result: the router closes the established connection with the peer.